What is a Penthouse? Understanding the Ultimate in Luxury

 A budget narrows down the market and will help you stick to your plans.
 Consider the resale value.
 This is a big investment, and you should approach it knowing how you will dispose of it when it’s time to move on.

 External factors like location, property market, and economic conditions define the penthouse resale value.
+According to recent market data, only 51% of luxury homebuyers in 2025 purchased properties as their primary residence, with buyers increasingly treating penthouses as part of a global real estate portfolio strategy.
 Research the market and consult a real estate agent to differentiate a good buy from a less promising one.

 To budget effectively, you must understand the service levels that building management provides.

-Find Your Ideal Home on New York City’s Skyscrapers
+Find Your Ideal Home Among New York City’s Skyscrapers

 A penthouse is more than just a status symbol.
 It offers luxury living at its best, but don’t get pulled into a property investment you can’t afford to keep.
 Even the best homes start to feel jaded if you can’t afford to live comfortably.